anton-panfilov/1d-integer-geometry/README.md

 - **Exclusion**: Compute the geometric difference between shapes, effectively excluding one shape from another.
 - **Intersection**: Determine whether two shapes intersect and obtaining the shape obtained at the intersection.
 - **Shapes**: Create and manipulate basic 1D geometric shapes, including points, segments, and vectors.
-- **Sorting**: Sort collections of geometric shapes based on their positions.

 ## Installation